beamX/control-node/README.md

 AllowTcpForwarding yes
 ```

+## Limiation

+- Only shortnames are allowed for release nodes

 **Known issue***

 SSH client cannot read new format of RSA keys, should be convered to PEM format